zahrag/BIOSCAN-5M/README.md

 </div>

 #### Cropped images
-We trained a model on examples from this dataset in order to create a tool which can automatically generate bounding boxes around the insect.
+We trained a model on examples from this dataset in order to create a tool introduced in [BIOSCAN-1M](https://github.com/zahrag/BIOSCAN-1M), which can automatically generate bounding boxes around the insect.
 We used this to crop each image down to only the region of interest.

 #### Image packages
 * **BIOSCAN_5M_original_full**: The raw images of the dataset.
-* **BIOSCAN_5M_cropped**: Images after cropping with our cropping tool introduced in [BIOSCAN-1M](https://github.com/zahrag/BIOSCAN-1M).
+* **BIOSCAN_5M_cropped**: Images after cropping with our cropping tool.
 * **BIOSCAN_5M_original_256**: Original images resized to 256 on their shorter side.
 * **BIOSCAN_5M_cropped_256**: Cropped images resized to 256 on their shorter side.